Skip to main content

 Mandatory Employee Benefits

-Lithuania’s pension system was established in 2004 and allows residents to build their retirement savings through a combination of state and private contributions.
+Lithuania’s pension system allows residents to build their retirement savings through a combination of state and private contributions.
 The structure consists of three distinct pillars, each designed to facilitate different aspects of pension accumulation.

 Pillar I